 Garmin Varia Vision and Garmin Varia Radar

-Varia Vision, Varia Radar and Edge 520 and Edge 1000 are fully compatible with each other.
-Varia Vision is part of the Varia lighting network and therefore on the screen you can have your training data along with notifications of approaching vehicles in the same way as you have it on your Edge, i.e. the data selected on the different screens along with the dotted bar that indicates that there is "something" approaching from behind.
+Varia Vision, Varia Radar and the Edge 520 and Edge 1000 are fully compatible with each other.
+Varia Vision is part of the Varia lighting network and therefore on the 1TP10 display you will have your workout data along with notifications of approaching vehicles in the same way as you have on your Edge.
+That is, the selected data on the different displays along with the dotted bar that tells you that there is "something" approaching from behind.